what do i use to design?

 • if you’re doing a simpler zine you can even use google docs, all you have to do is change your page size!

-• open up a new document, go to file -> page setup -> change page size to tabloid: 5.5 x 8.5
+• open up a new document, go to file -> page setup -> change page size to statement: 5.5 x 8.5

-• i only reccommend this for a level 1 zine!
+• i only recommend this for a classic zine!

 • got a scanner and a bunch of prints around? lay them out manually on a regular sheet of paper and scan in your spreads!